• Simple Recipes

 Did you make these sourdough discard pumpkin spice muffins?
 If you enjoyed them, I’d really appreciate if you came back and gave the recipe a five star rating!
 Tag me on Instagram (@thesimplehomeplace) to show me your own recreation of this recipe!

-By: thesimplehomeplace · In: Simple Recipes, Sourdough
+By: thesimplehomeplace · In: From Scratch Cooking, Sourdough

 you’ll also love